almachelouche/middleman/content/email/IN/service_reminder_regular/017/monsoon_south_west_5yrs-.md

 color='''nothing'''
 segmentelseif = ["(user.CustomAttribute['Esplit'] == 'PastDue')"]

-	 preheader = '''It's time for your scheduled service appointment.
-See you soon!
-Hello <%${user.CustomAttribute['FullName']}%>, your Ford <%${user.CustomAttribute['Model']}%>'s service is overdue.
+	 preheader = '''Your Ford <%${user.CustomAttribute['Model']}%>'s service is overdue.
+For the wellbeing of you and your Ford, it's important that you visit a Ford service centre soon.
+Hello <%${user.CustomAttribute['FullName']}%>Your Ford <%${user.CustomAttribute['Model']}%>'s service is overdue.
 For the wellbeing of you and your Ford, it's important that you visit a Ford service centre soon.'''

 [[module]]
 path='email_modules/body'